Kyunoxic/CatBot/README.md

 # Configuration
 The `config/default.json` file contains all configurable settings.
-It is required to provide your own token, all other settings can be left at default.
+All options are required to be set if blank.

 # Running & Testing
 The program can be started with `npm start`